Gowerlabs/lumomat/README.md

  - High-level stable object based API for interacting with lumo output
  - Low-level functional API for custom use-cases
  - Load .lumo files into a standardised format for further analysis
- - Write data to NIRS or SNIRF format
+ - Write data to NIRS or SNIRF format, with additional LUMO specific features

 # Nomenclature